sadsoap/cse15l-lab-reports/LabReport3.md

 ## Part 2 - Researching Commands
-I have chosen to research the `grep` command.
+I have chosen to research the `grep` command, and used one website to learn about each of the four command options I used.
+It is linked [here](https://man7.org/linux/man-pages/man1/grep.1.html), but I will also link it at the end of every section for each option.
+(I used the Linux manual page.)

 *Note: For simplicity's sake, and to avoid having to do too much repition, I used the following bash script for